Migrants fill Tijuana shelters, more on way to US border

 Mexico has offered refuge, asylum and work visas to the migrants, and its government said Monday that 2,697 temporary visas had been issued to individuals and families to cover them during the 45-day application process for more permanent status.
 Some 533 migrants had requested a voluntary return to their countries, the government said.

-The Central Americans in the caravan are the latest migrants to arrive in Tijuana with the hope of crossing into the United States.
+The Central Americans in the caravan follow many others who have arrived in the city in hopes of crossing into the United States.
 Tijuana shelters in 2016 housed Haitians who came by the thousands after making their way from Brazil with plans to get to the U.S. Since then, several thousand Haitians have remained in Tijuana, finding work.
 Some have married local residents and enrolled in local universities.

 Claudia Coello, a 43-year-old Honduran, said she was exhausted after four days of hitchhiking and bus rides from Mexico City with her two sons, two daughters-in-law and 1-year-old grandson.
 As she watched her daughter-in-law and grandson lying inside a donated tent, she said she would wait for caravan leaders to explain her options.